 We can keep changing between the ‘Project’ and Human resources with the help of a switch, and now we’ll explain the main difference between them.
-In the picture below, the project view is active.
+For example, in the picture below, the project view is active.

-We have to know about the HR-view that arises from its name, it focuses on human resources.
+We must know about the HR view that arises from its name and focuses on human resources.

 As you can see, we have switched views, so now, in the list on the left-hand side appears the names of the persons who participate in executing the tasks.

 Why can this be interesting and, at the same time, also important?

 We can establish the encumbrance of resources at once to completely reorganize specific tasks.
 For example, if 1-1 resources work too many subtasks simultaneously and the project manager judges that as a risk, we can revise or modify that.

 Use Excel Form Controls to show activities

-We have not yet talked about those Form Controls that really make the presentation interactive.
+We have not yet discussed the Form Controls that make the presentation interactive.

 The first one is the Period Picker, which enables the switching between the daily, weekly, and monthly views.
-If we would like to analyze the details, choose the daily breakdown.
+If we want to analyze the details, choose the daily breakdown.
 On the other hand, we should use the monthly view if we need a review / cumulative screen.

-A slider enables us to be able to handle even several months or even years of activity in a simple manner.
+A slider enables us to handle even months or years of activity.